totvslabs/pyCarol/README.md

 # pyCarol

-This package implements some of the Carol's APIs.
+This package implements some of Carol's APIs.
 The following endpoints are implemented:

     - V2 OAuth2:
         1. POST - /api/v2/oauth2/token